argonjs/design-tools/_aframe/part10.md

   </head>
   {% endhighlight %}

   Then in the body of the page  we create some divs.
-The first set instructs the to point the phone at the stones target.
-This will appear at the body of the screen.
-The other divs for for creating an animated splash screen whil the image database is being initialized.
+The first set instructs the user to point the phone at the stones target.
+This will appear at the bottom of the screen.
+The other divs for creating an animated splash screen while the image database is being initialized.

   {% highlight html %}